 Aid is, and will remain, a critical resource in financing the SDGs.
 It totalled an all-time high of 137.2 billion USD in 2014.
 Continuing our efforts to target these resources to the poorest countries is paramount.
 Moreover, aid alone is not enough to foot the SDG bill.
 We need more holistic and predictable financing for development strategies.
 This implies mobilising a broader package of resources including aid, taxes, foreign and domestic investments, remittances, and philanthropic funds.

 Our updated Policy Framework for Investment (PFI), a comprehensive and systematic approach for improving investment conditions, is used by almost 30 countries at varying levels of development.
-In addition, we have been active in tackling tax evasion and avoidance, whilst programmes such as Global relations in taxation (TIWB) enable the transfer of important skills to tax administrations in developing countries through a real time, “learning by doing” approach.
+In addition, we have been active in tackling tax evasion and avoidance, whilst programmes such as Global relations and development (TIWB) enable the transfer of important skills to tax administrations in developing countries through a real time, “learning by doing” approach.